gonicus/clacks/doc/plugins/agent/index.rst

 Plain plugins
 -------------

-Plain plugins just need to inherit from :class:`gosa.common.components.plugin.Plugin` and make use of :meth:`gosa.common.components.command.Command`.
+Plain plugins just need to inherit from :class:`clacks.common.components.plugin.Plugin` and make use of :meth:`clacks.common.components.command.Command`.
 Additionally, they've to specify their target queue - :ref:`see agent queues <agent-queues>`.

 Use the **tools/gosa-plugin-skell** command to get a GOsa agent plugin skeleton and